sverweij/virtual-code-owners/README.md

 ## Why?

-For organizations that have large mono repositories with loads of code owners, but who don't (yet) can or want to use GitHub teams to arrange their tens or hundreds of contributors, but who also don't want to manually manage a humongous code -> people mapping in a CODEOWNERS file.
+Organizations sometimes have large mono repositories with loads of code owners.
+They or they bureaucracy hasn't landed on actually using GitHub teams to clearly demarcate that.
+Teams in those organizations who want to have clear code ownership have the following choices:

+- Wrestle the bureaucracy.
+This is the recommended approach.
+It might take a while, though - and even though there are good people on many levels in bureaucracies, it might eventually not pan out because of #reasons.
+- Maintain a large CODEOWNERS file with portions of code divied out to large lists of individuals.
+This is laborious to maintain.
+- Use `virtual-code-owners` to simplify this task a bit.

 ## Formats